Point of sale

 The point of sale (POS) or point of purchase (POP) is the time and place at which a retail transaction is completed.
 At the point of sale, the merchant calculates the amount owed by the customer, indicates that amount, may prepare an invoice for the customer (which may be a cash register printout), and indicates the options for the customer to make payment.
 It is also the point at which a customer makes a payment to the merchant in exchange for goods or after provision of a service.
-After receiving payment, the merchant may issue a receipt for the transaction, which is usually printed but can also be dispensed with or sent electronically.
+After receiving payment, the merchant may issue a receipt, as proof of transaction, which is usually printed but can also be dispensed with or sent electronically.

 To calculate the amount owed by a customer, the merchant may use various devices such as weighing scales, barcode scanners, and cash registers (or the more advanced "POS cash registers", which are sometimes also called "POS systems").
 To make a payment, payment terminals, touch screens, and other hardware and software options are available.

 The point of sale is often referred to as the point of service because it is not just a point of sale but also a point of return or customer order.
 POS terminal software may also include features for additional functionality, such as inventory management, CRM, financials, or warehousing.

 Businesses are increasingly adopting POS systems, and one of the most obvious and compelling reasons is that a POS system eliminates the need for price tags.
 Selling prices are linked to the product code of an item when adding stock, so the cashier merely scans this code to process a sale.
 If there is a price change, this can also be easily done through the inventory window.
 Other advantages include the ability to implement various types of discounts, a loyalty scheme for customers, and more efficient stock control.
 These features are typical of almost all modern ePOS systems.

 Terminology

 Retailers and marketers will often refer to the area around the checkout instead as the point of purchase (POP) when they are discussing it from the customer's perspective.
 This is particularly the case when planning and designing the area as well as when considering a marketing strategy and offers.

-Some point of sale vendors refer to their POS system as "retail management system" which is a more appropriate term, since this software is not just for processing sales but comes with many other capabilities, such as inventory management, membership system, supplier record, bookkeeping, issuing of purchase orders, quotations and stock transfers, hide barcode label creation, sale reporting and in some cases remote outlets networking or linkage, to name some major ones.
+Some point of sale vendors refer to their POS system as "retail management system" which is a more appropriate term, since this software is not just for processing sales but comes with many other capabilities, such as inventory management, membership systems, supplier records, bookkeeping, issuing of purchase orders, quotations and stock transfers, hide barcode label creation, sale reporting and in some cases remote outlet networking or linkage, to name some major ones.

 Nevertheless, it is the term POS system rather than retail management system that is in vogue among both end-users and vendors.

-The basic, fundamental definition of a POS System, is a system which allows the processing and recording of transactions between a company and their consumers, at the time in which goods and/or services are purchased.
+The basic, fundamental definition of a POS System is a system which allows the processing and recording of transactions between a company and its consumers, at the time in which goods and/or services are purchased.